mailsvb/node-red-contrib-ringcentral/README.md

-# node-red-contrib-ring-central
+# node-red-contrib-ringcentral-api

 ## What is it?

-A module to bring SMS/MMS capabilities into your Node-RED flows!
+A module to bring RingCentral API capabilities into your Node-RED flows!

-With the [Ring Central APIs](https://developers.ringcentral.com/) you can send and receive SMS/MMS messages (plus much more) and this module adds this funcionality into your Node-RED flows.
+With the [RingCentral APIs](https://developers.ringcentral.com/) you can send and receive SMS/MMS messages (plus much more) and this module adds this funcionality into your Node-RED flows.

 Let's say you are monitoring an API or sensor and you would like to publish an SMS message to your mobile phone every time a certain value is retrieved.
 Simple - just add an `sms send` node!